 After having registered your gateway on AWS IOT core, the following files should be available:

-: private key of gateway.Additionally, the CUPS endpoint should be known.
+xxx.cert.pem: the (public) certificate of the gateway.xxx.private.key: private key of gateway.Additionally, the CUPS endpoint should be known.
 In this example https://XXX.cups.lorawan.eu-west-1.amazonaws.com will be used.
 The certificate of this server is globally signed so

-file is not needed.
+.trustfile is not needed.

-on gatewaysudo cp xxx.private.key /etc/station/cups.key
+xxx.private.key and certificate xxx.cert.pem on gatewaysudo cp xxx.private.key /etc/station/cups.key

 sudo cp xxx.cert.pem /etc/station/cups.crt